 Carine Martinez is campaign director of Secure & Sovereign Frontier, the Foundation’s initiative on border security, immigration, and U.S.-Mexico relations.
 The campaign conducts research on and aims to make recommendations for additional and innovative policy solutions for the state of Texas to help secure its southern border, as well as to highlight the reality of the current state of affairs in Mexico.

-She oversees and manages the publication schedules for all policy areas the Foundation is working on and is responsible for editing research publications.
+Carine joined the Foundation in 2016 as managing editor and was director of research and publications between 2021 and 2023.
+In that position, she oversaw and managed the publication schedules for all policy areas the Foundation is working on and was responsible for editing research publications.

-Carine also conducted research on the effects on taxpayers and consumers of government programs that grant special privileges to certain businesses in the form of subsidies, tax credits, regulatory advantages, or other favors.
+Carine also conducted research on Texas–Mexico paradiplomacy, as well as, earlier on, on the effects on taxpayers and consumers of government programs that grant special privileges to certain businesses in the form of subsidies, tax credits, regulatory advantages, or other favors.

 She is the co-editor of the Foundation’s Policymaker’s Guide to Corporate Welfare and is the author of several research publications, notably on film incentives, the hotel occupancy tax, and the three-tier system of alcohol distribution.
 She testified on these issues before the Texas Legislature during its 85th and 86th regular sessions.
 She was published in several newspapers including the Austin American-Statesman, The Hill, and Forbes.

 Carine began working in public policy as a policy intern at the Foundation in 2014.
 She later worked as a policy analyst for Texas Action during the 84th Legislature and then spent a year in Washington, D.C., working as a research associate for the Charles Koch Institute.

 She holds a bachelor’s degree in international business administration (completed in English, French, and Spanish) and a master’s degree in American studies from the Sorbonne in Paris, France.